colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Maths/prerequisite_for_AI/beginner/calculus/README.md

 2. [Integral Calculus]( https://www.mathsisfun.com/calculus/) : Integrates the small pieces together to find how much there is.

 *In Machine Learning **Calculus** is used to optimize the algorithms by curtailing the loss value, this is one procedure of it.
-But there are many other uses, please go through this article once.*
+But there are many other uses, please go through this below article once.*

 >  [How can calculus be used in machine learning? | Quora](https://www.quora.com/How-can-calculus-be-used-in-machine-learning)